features

 the director

-Hlynur Pálmason, a visionary artist and filmmaker hailing from Iceland, born in 1984.
+Hlynur Pálmason, is a visionary artist and filmmaker hailing from Iceland.
 His creative journey commenced as a visual artist, laying the foundation for a remarkable trajectory in the world of cinema.
 Fueling his passion, he pursued an education at the prestigious Danish National Film School, honing his craft and expanding his artistic repertoire.
-Pálmason’s films often explore deep and complex themes, delving into the intricacies of human nature, relationships, and the human condition.
-Characterized by their atmospheric visuals, meticulous attention to detail, and evocative storytelling techniques.
+Pálmason’s films often explore deep and complex themes.
+Characterised by their atmospheric visuals, meticulous attention to detail, and evocative storytelling techniques.
 His unique ability to capture the essence of his subjects through striking imagery and powerful performances has garnered critical acclaim and a devoted following.
+His acclaimed A White, White Day (2019) cemented his reputation as a filmmaker with an eye for striking details.
+With Godland, he goes further, creating a world of transcendent beauty that is nevertheless unforgiving to those who attempt to live in it.